mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size-de.md

 ## Development environment

 Development bundles can contain the full library which can lead to **slower startup times**.
 This is especially noticeable if you import from `@material-ui/icons`.
-Startup times can be approximately 6x slower than without named imports from the top-level API.
+Die Startzeiten können ungefähr 6-mal langsamer sein als ohne benannte Importe von der API der obersten Ebene.

 If this is an issue for you, you have various options:

 ### Option 1

-You can use path imports to avoid pulling in unused modules.
+Sie können Pfadimporte verwenden, um zu vermeiden, dass nicht verwendete Module abgerufen werden.
 For instance, use:

 ```js
 // 🚀 Fast